 When delivering energy efficiency measures in buildings EEOs deliver important health benefits such as reduced respiratory disease symptoms and lower rates of excess winter mortality.
 Closely linked to health benefits, improved comfort is an important benefit of and motivator for undertaking energy efficiency improvements.
-Particularly where homes are underheated, energy efficiency improvements allow the occupants to increase indoor temperatures at no additional cost (this of course reduces the amount of energy savings).
+Particularly where homes are under-heated, energy efficiency improvements allow the occupants to increase indoor temperatures at no additional cost.
 In addition, draught proofing reduces draughts in the buildings making it more comfortable to live in even if indoor temperatures are not changed.